npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 ### Advantages

+	- The Module Pattern fully supports encapsulation.
-    - Cleaner approach for developers.
+	- Clean approach for developers.
-    - Supports private data.
 	- Less clutter in the global namespace.
 	- Localization of functions and variables through closures.
-    - The syntax of our scripts are even more consistent.
+    - The syntax of our code is even more consistent.
-    - Explicitly defined public methods and variables which lead to increased readability.
+    - Public methods and variables are explicitly defined which lead to increased readability.

 ### Disadvantages

 	- Private methods are unaccessible and lose extendability.
 	- It's harder to patch public methods and variables that are referred to by something private.
-	- Some users experience issues with unit testing though given the adaptation of the Module Pattern by jQuery and their everyday use of QUnit to automate testing.

 ## Conclusion

 I hope you all enjoyed my introduction to design patterns, the Module Pattern and the Revealing Module Pattern.
 My goal was to give a general overview and build up knowledge step by step to understand the patterns myself and help you along the way.

 I would like to thank Addy Osmani for writing the great book ['Learning JavaScript Design Patterns'](https://addyosmani.com/resources/essentialjsdesignpatterns/book/index.html) which I highly recommend reading.